Skip to main content

 • What makes a PhD in Data Science different from a PhD in Computer Science, Statistics, Applied Math, or another related field?

 Our PhD program was created on the premise that Data Science is an emerging discipline.
-Similar to how Computer Science grew out of Mathematics and Electrical Engineering, Data Science is emerging from Statistics, Computer Science and Applied Math to address a set of fundamental research questions that no single existing field is focused on solving.
+Similar to the ways in which Computer Science emerged as a discipline from Mathematics and Electrical Engineering, Data Science is emerging from Statistics, Computer Science and Applied Math to address a set of fundamental research questions that no single existing field is focused on solving.
 Examples include:

 • What are the fundamental properties of data?
 How do these properties inform the value of data?
 How do these properties interact with the algorithms that eat them?